-That means the vast majority (or 97-99% for you stat geeks) of visitors are NOT ready to purchase, for one reason or another.
+That means the vast majority of visitors are NOT ready to buy and go through your sales funnel.

-So how do you increase that?
-How do you reach the other 97-99% of people, get them to stick around longer, and raise your site conversions from sub-1% to 3%+?
+So how do you increase your conversion rates?
+How do you reach the other 97-99% of people and convert them?

-Consideration: Once people have identified a need, they’ll begin researching potential options.
-Now the timing is perfect to follow up and possibly generate a lead if you can provide something interesting and valuable.
+Once people have identified a need, they’ll begin researching potential options.

 Why You’re Doing Facebook Advertising Wrong

 Since you’re marketing to a cold audience, many things can go wrong with your Facebook campaigns.

 - Targeting a generic audience

 - Tracking and optimizing for the wrong metrics